We are open and shipping all items with no delay! Free 2-5 Days Shipping

 Water from the Kanda River was used to make tea for the shogun during the Edo period!

 They use top-quality seasonal ingredients and strive to create well-balanced, healthy dishes.
-Also, their concept is “Eating Tea," showing us many ways to enjoy Japanese green tea daily.
+Their concept is “Eating Tea," which shows us many ways to enjoy Japanese green tea daily.

-They have a dedicated professional Japanese tea sommelier present at all times who will guide you on which tea would be best for you, hand-brewing your tea to perfection.
+They have a dedicated professional Japanese tea sommelier present at all times who will guide you on which tea is best for you and hand-brew your tea to perfection.

 Discover the delightful ways to savor Japanese green tea here: